Organization

 Management group

-CCBIO is managed by the director, Professor Lars A. Akslen, the co-director, Professor Line Bjørge, and the administrative leader, Geir Olav Løken.
-The management is advised by a strategic advisor, Rolf K. Reed, and is assisted by a web and newsletter editor, four finance officers, the faculty communications officers and a range of other administrative staff allocated to CCBIO in parts of their positions.
-The co-located offices for the management group are in the main building of Haukeland University Hospital (Sentralblokken, second floor).
+In 2022, CCBIO was managed by the director, Lars A. Akslen, the co-directors, Bjørn Tore Gjertsen and Line Bjørge, and the administrative leader, Geir Olav Løken.
+The management was advised by a research advisor (Yamila Cleuren) and a strategic advisor (Rolf Reed) and assisted by the web- and newsletter editor (Eli S. Vidhammer), an economy coordinator (Mildrid B. Høgås), a PhD coordinator (Kjetil Harkestad), finance officers, the faculty communications officers and other administrative staff allocated to CCBIO in parts of their positions.
+CCBIO’s head office (the “CCBIO-HQ”) is located at the second floor of Haukeland University Hospital’s main building.